KEY TAKEAWAYS

 Yes, while the 8 steps covered above are standard, you may have additional steps to take.
 But these steps are optional and can vary, depending on the agreement you have with your lender.
 It may be different for everyone, so not everyone who gets an IFA may have to take the steps below.

-In many cases, an IFA investment is established with the understanding that it will be paid after the borrower dies.
-But this is not always the case.
-It can be paid off early if you so choose.
+In many cases, an IFA strategy is established with the understanding that it will be paid off after the borrower dies.
+However, this is not always the case.

 how to set up an immediate financing arrangement